bogdanim36/angular-fullstack-typescript/README.md

 <br>  10.
 Run npm client:start.
 This will run ng serve with proxy config (src/client/proxy.conf.json).
 <br>  11.
 View app on http://localhost:4201
 <br>  12.
 For production build run gulp build-prod.
 This will ruin build for client and server side and copy source files in dist folder
+<br>  13.
+For create simple page, you must create a template in src/templates/entity/.
+There are some samples to follows.
+Run task with gulp gen:entity --config ./src/templates/entity/templateName.js